PRL-PRG/evalr-experiment/README.md

 1. *Getting started guide* which will guide you through the process of setting the environment and making sure the artifact is functional, and
-1. *Detailed instructions* which will guide you through the process of reproducing the data presented in the paper.
+1. *Step-by-Step instructions* which will guide you through the process of reproducing the data presented in the paper.

 Reported times were measured on Linux 5.12 laptop with Intel i7-7560U @ 2.40GHz and